linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 Using only a spinlock can lead to a deadlock.
 The classic example of deadlock in this case is:

-1. We run a process on the X processor, and we acquire the lock
+1. We run a process process on the X processor, and we acquire the lock
 2. Before releasing the lock, an interrupt is generated on the X processor
 3. The interrupt handling routine will try to acquire the lock and it will go into an infinite loop